-Pillar 2 in the Basel 2 framework covers two main processes: the ICAAP and the supervisory review and evaluation process.
+Pillar 2 in the Basel 3 framework covers two main processes: the ICAAP and the supervisory review and evaluation process.
 The ICAAP involves an evaluation of the identification, measurement, management and control of material risks in order to assess the adequacy of internal capital resources and to determine an internal capital requirement reflecting the risk appetite of the institution.
 The purpose of the supervisory review and evaluation process is to ensure that institutions have adequate capital to support the risks to which they are exposed and to encourage institutions to develop and apply enhanced risk management techniques in the monitoring and measurement of risk.

-GIB's regulatory capital base exceeded the CBB's minimum requirement of 12 per cent throughout the year ended 31st December 2013.
-Based on the results of capital adequacy stress testing and capital forecasting, GIB considers that the buffers held for regulatory capital adequacy purposes are sufficient and that GIB's internal minimum capital targets of 8 per cent for tier 1 capital and 12 per cent for total capital are adequate given its current risk profile and capital position.
+GIB's regulatory capital base exceeded the CBB's minimum requirement of 12.5 per cent throughout the period ended 30th June 2015.
+Based on the results of capital adequacy stress testing and capital forecasting, GIB considers that the buffers held for regulatory capital adequacy purposes are sufficient and that GIB's internal minimum capital targets of 10.5 per cent for tier 1 capital and 12.5 per cent for total capital are adequate given its current risk profile and capital position.
 The Group's regulatory capital adequacy ratios set out in section 9.1 of this report significantly exceeded the minimum capital targets and are high by international comparison.

-GIB uses its internal capital models, economic capital, and capital adequacy calculations based on the CBB's FIRB approach for credit risk when considering internal capital requirements both with and without the application of market stress scenarios.
+GIB uses its internal capital models, economic capital, and capital adequacy calculations when considering internal capital requirements both with and without the application of market stress scenarios.
 As a number of Pillar 2 risk types exist within GIB's economic capital framework (i.e. interest rate risk in the banking book, concentration risk and business risk), GIB uses its existing internal capital measurements as the basis for determining additional capital buffers.
 GIB considers the results of its capital adequacy stress testing, along with economic capital and RWA forecasts, to determine its internal capital requirement and to ensure that the Group is adequately capitalised in stress scenarios reflecting GIB's risk appetite.